 Tips for getting the best deal when exchanging money

 - Compare your options.
 Shop online for the best deal before you head to your nearest exchange agent.
 Don’t be afraid to ask for a price match if you’ve settled on a company but their rates aren’t up to snuff.

-- Know the interbank rate.
-Use Google or Reuters to see the rate that the banks trade at (also known as the mid-market rate) so you can be sure to find a company offering a decent margin.
+- Know the mid-market rate.
+Use Google or Reuters to see the rate that the banks trade at so you can be sure to find a company offering a decent margin.